CLSherrod/clsherrod.github.io/_drafts/review/2014-04-22-move-to-san-diego.md

 I focused on selling and packing stuff.

 We had a hard date where we needed a new place to live in San Diego.
-We worked on it daily and it all worked out, because we <strong>focused</strong>.
+We worked on it daily and it all worked out, because we **focused**.

 We were determined to make it happen because otherwise we were going to be homeless with a ton of stuff and no where to put it.